Sparrho/supper-demo/readme.md

 # Supper

 A pure-ClojureScript isomorphic rendering project, using Om/React, Sablono and Node.js.
 Supper also has experimental support for packaged deployment to Android.

-A public demo version, wrapping the Wikidata search API, lives at: http://supper-demo.herokuapp.com
+A public demo version, wrapping the Sparrho basic search API, lives at: http://supper-demo.herokuapp.com

 Currently a working model, generalised from an internal project, and still a little rough around the edges.
 For now, consider it an interactive how-to rather than a finished product.
 Next steps will be breaking it down into a proper standalone library and a lein template.